-A district court issuing a final order denying a § 2254 petition must also decide whether to issue a certificate of appealability.
+When a district court issues a final order denying a § 2254 petition, the court must also decide whether to issue a certificate of appealability.
 See 3d Cir.
 L.A.R.
 22.2 (2011).
 A certificate of appealability is appropriate when a petitioner makes a "substantial showing of the denial of a constitutional right" by demonstrating "that reasonable jurists would find the district court's assessment of the constitutional claims debatable or wrong."
 28 U.S.C. § 2253(c)(2); Slack v.
 McDaniel, 529 U.S. 473, 484 (2000).
-When a district court denies a habeas petition on procedural grounds without reaching the underlying constitutional claims, the court is not required to issue a certificate of appealability unless the petitioner demonstrates that jurists of reason would find it debatable: (1) whether the petition states a valid claim of the denial of a constitutional right; and (2) whether the court was correct in its procedural ruling.
-See Slack, 529 U.S. at 484.
+In addition, when a federal court denies a habeas petition on procedural grounds without reaching the underlying constitutional claims, the court is not required to issue a certificate of appealability unless the petitioner demonstrates that jurists of reason would find it debatable: (1) whether the petition states a valid claim of the denial of a constitutional right; and (2) whether the court was correct in its procedural ruling.